 Types of mobile coverage

-- 4G - This is the fastest mobile technology available, which lets you surf the web, stream videos in HD and download music and apps at similar speeds to home broadband
+- 4G - Much faster than 3G, 4G lets you surf the web, stream videos in HD and download music and apps at similar speeds to home broadband

 Whichever network you favour, once you've checked which services are available in your area you can compare deals right here on this site.